What the abolition of Section 21 means for landlords [2023 update]

-If you’re a landlord in England, chances are that something called Section 21 will have been on your mind lately – and with good reason.
+If you’re a landlord in England or Wales, chances are that something called Section 21 will have been on your mind lately – and with good reason.
 Changes to the 1988 Housing Act, first proposed in April 2019, will involve the abolition of Section 21 of the act and the end of “no-fault” evictions, as well as creating a new framework for the repossession of property.

-The UK government has finally started to move forward with the proposal nearly three years after it was first suggested, with the publication in June 2022 of a white paper entitled A faired private rented sector.
-Amongst the provisions laid out in the paper are efforts to to bolster and protect the rights of private tenants.
+The UK government has finally started to move forward with the proposal more than three years after it was first suggested, with the introduction to Parliament in May 2023 of the Renters (Reform) Bill.
+Amongst the provisions laid out in the bill are measures to bolster and protect the rights of private tenants.
 But how will this affect landlords?
 Here we look at what this upcoming overhaul of the rental sector could mean for you.